DimPap99/AlgorithmVisualizer/README.md

 # AlgorithmVisualizer
-A visualizer for some of the algorithms shown in the Algorithm course i took using Python Flask  and some Javascript.
+A visualizer for some of the algorithms shown in the Algorithm course i took using Python Flask  and Javascript.